ivop/atariterm/README.md

 some error messages flash by that complain about SDL related stuff.
 You can safely ignore them.

+Limitted color support by the fake GTIA and ANTIC implementation.
+Only two shades per color and a lot of colors map to the same base color.
+You do get a different text color than the background though, just like a Sophia upgrade on real hardware.
+You get used to yellow on blue pretty quickly.

 ##### Keybindings:

 * F2 Option